andresgomezfrr/normalizer/docs/configuration/multi_tenant.md

 toc: false
 ---

-The Normalize service has a multi tenant mode, on this mode it prefix the `application.id` automatically on all the Kafka topic, except the bootstraper and metric topic.
+The Normalize service has a multi tenant mode, on this mode it prefix the `application.id` automatically on all the Kafka topic, except the bootstrapper and metric topic.

 On this mode when you define a stream definition, for example: